Y0lan/Cosmic_Installer/README.md

 Operational wallet must have 3k TRAC and enough ETH to pay for 2 blockchain transactions.

 <b>Required for aws s3 features:</b><br>
-Create an https://aws.amazon.com/s3/ account and create a new api access key and secret if you want to configure the installer to interact with aws s3 storage.<br>
+Create an https://aws.amazon.com/s3/ account and create a new api access key and secret if you want to configure the installer to interact with aws s3 storage.
+ALWAYS CHECK YOUR ARANGODB SIZE IN YOUR NEWEST BACKUP BEFORE DELETING ANY OLD BACKUP FILES.<br>

 <b>Required for automatic system updates or nodes that were not created with the installer.</b><br>
 Run sudo docker update --restart=always otnode to make sure the node restart on reboot.<br>